 There is NO room for ERROR, though NURSING ERRORS are inevitable it can be prevented and removed totally when a nurse has the ability to expect, predict, report and intervene in a timely manner.
 In this article, we will enumerate 5 dangerous patient assessment signs that a nurse should know like a nurse know the alphabet.
-Let us also know the disease cause these symptoms.
-Let us take note these diseases
+Let us also know the disease causes these symptoms.
+Let us take note of these diseases

 1. Meningococcal Disease

 The symptom of meningococcal disease is much similar to just common flu, and most of the time mistaken to be just FLU.
 The disease does not have any geographical barriers.
-The very sad fact is that, about 10 percent of the total population actually carry the disease at the back of the nose and the throat.
+The very sad fact is that, about 10 percent of the total population actually carries the disease at the back of the nose and the throat.